 xt=αtαt−1xt−2+1−αtαt−1ϵˉt−2If we continue this expansion all the way back to x0, we introduce the cumulative product notation αˉt=∏i=1tαi.
 The general form becomes:

-xt=αˉtx0+1−αˉtϵwhereϵ∼N(0,I)This elegant equation is a cornerstone of diffusion models.
+xt=αˉtx0+1−αˉtϵwhereϵ∼N(0,I)This foundational equation is of diffusion models.
 It tells us that any noisy version xt can be obtained directly from the original data x0 by scaling x0 down by αˉt, generating a standard Gaussian noise vector ϵ, scaling it by 1−αˉt, and adding the two results.

 Equivalently, we can say that the conditional distribution q(xt∣x0) is a Gaussian distribution: